Dive into a world of tantalizing taste and oceanic delights when you try a Bluff Oyster!

 - Around 10 million oysters are pulled from Foveaux Strait a season (quota dependent)

 - Oysters are a great source of zinc, iron, selenium, vitamin B12, vitamin A, copper, vitamin C

-- Only about two dozen ships are legally permitted to trawl oysters in the Foveaux Strait
+- Only about two dozen ships can trawl oysters in the Foveaux Strait legally.

 Bluff oysters are meatier and have a more intense flavour than their cousins around New Zealand.
 They are arguably best eaten fresh, raw and straight from the shell, but are also delicious battered, served Kilpatrick or in a seafood chowder.